5 Common SEO Mistakes Entrepreneurs Make

-The amount of traffic and, therefore, conversions, depends directly on how well your site is optimized.
-So perform the site performance checks once in a while, develop a strategy of eliminating the abovementioned mistakes, and don’t forget to consult with a knowledgeable SEO specialist to make sure your website is delivering the intended value.
+The amount of traffic and, therefore, conversions, depends directly on how well your site is optimised.
+So perform the site performance checks once in a while, develop a strategy of eliminating the above mentioned mistakes, and don’t forget to consult with a knowledgeable SEO specialist to make sure your website is delivering the intended value.

 Learn how you can avoid these SEO mistakes, and create a website that converts with our Digital Growth Marketing course.